 1. Is it important to you to have an autistic community?
 If it is important to you, why?
-Do you connect with other autistic people (in class, online, in your community, or som way)?
+Do you connect with other autistic people (in class, online, in your community, or some other way)?
 If you do, tell us about it.
 If you do not, do you want to?

 2. Why are you interested in advocacy for yourself and for other autistic people?

 3. What do you know about the disability rights movement?
-What do you know about other civil rights?
+What do you know about other civil rights movements?
+What does autistic advocacy have to do with civil rights?

 4. Who are your advocacy role models?
 These can be any people who make change by speaking up for themselves and others: people you know, activists in civil rights movements, self-advocates, etc. What do you like about the way your role models do advocacy?